samrocketman/gitlab-mirrors/docs/prerequisites.md

 #### Installing git

-As an exampl

 If you use package management then it will likely be best for you to install git via package management for your OS.
 You can find the source to git at the [git-core project][5].
 For instructions on other platforms see the [Getting Started - Installing Git section of the git book][6].
+The following is for compiling git 1.8.4 on RHEL 6.4.

     yum install perl-ExtUtils-MakeMaker zlib zlib-devel openssh libcurl libcurl-devel expat expat-devel gettext gettext-devel cd /usr/local/src/